-For handmade pasta, you can still make lasagna, raviolis, bow ties… another idea is fill the pasta with cheese spreads and meat making it even more special.
+For handmade pasta, you can still make lasagna, raviolis, or bow ties.
+Another idea is to fill the pasta with cheese spreads and meat, making it even heartier.

 After shaping the pasta, it can be frozen and cooked straight from the freezer.
-If you decide to freeze it, shape the pasta, lay on a flat sheet (away from each other) and take it to the freezer for at least 1 hour.
-Once frozen the pieces can be moved to a freezer safe bag and kept for up to 3 months.
+If you decide to freeze it, shape the pasta, lay on a flat sheet (away from each other) and freeze it for at least one hour.
+Once frozen, the pieces can be moved to a freezer safe bag and kept for up to three months.